NewcastleRSE-Training/intro-to-python/README.md

 Note: Currently, the exercise extension is not working in Binder.
 If this cannot be fixed, there could be separate student (no solutions) and facilitator (with solutions) notebooks, and the facilitator will present using a locally running version.

 Before the session:
 1. If you have made changes to the notebooks stored in the repo, make sure you leave them in the correct state - all exercise solutions should be minimised.
 The cells should be left as all run but the output cleared so the answers can be revealed step-by-step.
+Additionally, turn off all cell toolbars and tags so you are left witha  clean view.
 The push your changes.
 Binder builds whatever is on the master branch so work on a different branch until you're happy with your changes.
 2. Make sure you have clicked on the Binder link once after making any changes as the first build is slower than subsequent builds.

 RISE slideshow controls: